Go with the flow

 - Local mayor (cool guy) wanted to meet me and gave me a balloon flight

 - Also cycling with the local cycling heroes

 On my way to Malatja, Kasim wanted to meet me and take me to a local restaurant.
 It was just a stop for me because I was in a hurry but he helped me, fed me and we talked.
 Thanks buddy.

 - Sleeping in a 4 star hotel again

 - Cycled with a group of 32 cyclists

 - Lots of media again

 Grateful seems to be good for you.
 That’s cool because grateful I am and I already know that I will be more gratefull as time passes by and I have absorbed everything that has happened.
 I know from experience so much happens that it is difficult to take it all in.
-The video below I made will help me remind me all the good things that happened.
-So in the next months and when I reach the mountains I will practce my gratitude.
-Also for that I should thank the Turkish people.
+The video below is amature stuff bit it will remind me all the good things that happened.